Here's What Ja Morant Tweeted After Getting Injured

 The clip of what happened can be seen in a tweet that is embedded below from the Twitter account of Bleacher Report.

-After the game, the star point guard sent out three tweets and his posts can be seen embedded below from his Twitter account.
+After the game, the star point guard sent out five tweets and his posts can be seen embedded below from his Twitter account.

-Chris Haynes of Yahoo!, reported that Morant will have an MRI on Friday night to see how severe the injury is.

-The report from Haynes can be seen embedded below from his Twitter account.
+The injury is being called a left knee sprain, and the announcement from Grizzlies PR can be seen in a tweet that is embedded below from their Twitter account.

 The Grizzlies made the postseason last year as a young team, but have a 9-10 record to start the year this season.